uchicago-econ-io/Demand-Estimation/README.md

 ## Additional Information

-Our private repository contains additional code and datasets from research papers related to **demand estimation**, **digital markets**, **auctions**, and **vertical markets**, along with other conference topics.
+Our private repository contains additional code and datasets from research papers related to **demand estimation**.
-Please complete the conference access form to request entry.